How to Create Unlimited Email Addresses with Google Mail

 Step #2: Click on the “Filter” tab and the “Create a New Filter” link.

-A few very useful options are,
+A few beneficial options are,

-- Delete it: This option is advantageous.
+• Delete it: This option is advantageous.
 If you signed up for one newsletter but received hundreds of emails from different email addresses, you can set conditions to direct each message from specific addresses to stop in the spam box.

-- Never send it to Spam: If you have subscribed to a few trusted websites and you want to receive all newsletters in your inbox, you can use this option.
+• Never send it to Spam: If you have subscribed to a few trusted websites and you want to receive all newsletters in your inbox, you can use this option.
 (Very useful when you use “blog commenting” as a technique to drive traffic to your website.
 Whenever you receive an email update, you can visit the website and put your comment first.)

 I created a new label entitled “ProBlogTricks Twitter.”